Is your family in the market for a new car? Are you trying to decide if a large SUV or minivan is right for your family?

 The miles per gallon for minivans and midsize SUVs might not be significantly different (Toyota Sienna 27 MPG Highway/19 MPG City versus Toyota Highlander 24 MPG Highway/20 MPG City).
 However, you are able to find Hybrid offerings of midsize SUVs.
 Currently, there is only one Hybrid minivan on the market (the Chrysler Pacifica) while you can find several options for Hybrid SUVs.
 The Toyota Highlander Hybrid gets 29-30 MPG City and 27-28 MPG Highway!!

 There are so many things to consider when purchasing a family car.
 My family loved our experience with the 2018 Toyota Highlander Hybrid so much that my five-year old was sad to see it go!
-We will definitely keep this car on list for our next car purchase.
+However, when it comes to our next car purchase I will need to weigh out the pros and cons of a minivan versus an SUV!

 What are your must have features for your family’s car?